Neutral atom scattering based mapping of atomically thin layers: Results and discussions

-Different out of plane scattering component resulting from inelastic scattering of incident He atoms with phonons on different surfaces can lead to changes in the specular scattered flux and consequently contrast generation.
-Barr and coworkers \cite{barr2} have identified this effect by imaging a series of thin metal films (15 to 40 nm thickness) on \sio{} surface using scattered He atoms.
-They observe that the contrast obtained does not follow the pattern as expected from the surface roughness (measured using atomic force microscopy), but decreases with decreasing incidence energy.
-This is interpreted as a signature of the contrast generation resulting from a change in inelastic scattering component with different surfaces and has been termed as `chemical contrast'.
-It is well possible that in the present case, inelastic scattering components on \MoS{} and \sio{} are different, thereby causing a variation in the observed scattered flux and leading to contrast in NAM images.
-Further insight can be obtained by measuring contrast at different incidence energies, similar to that reported previously \cite{barr2}.
-These studies will be taken up in near future.
+Different out-of-plane scattering components resulting from inelastic scattering of incident He atoms can lead to changes in specular scattered flux.
+Barr and coworkers \cite{barr_NatComm2016} have identified this effect by imaging a series of thin metal films (15 to 40\,nm thickness) on \sio{} surface using He as probe.
+Contrast observed in their experiments does not follow the trend expected from surface roughness (measured independently using atomic force microscopy), but decreases with decreasing incidence energy.
+In the present case, for He, a similar trend is observed (figures \ref{fig:eidep} and \ref{fig:contrast}).
+It could well be that changes in the inelastic scattering component of He on \MoS{} and \sio{} lead to an \ei{} dependent contrast in NAM images.
+As mentioned earlier, Kr being relatively heavier and at larger \ei{} than He (see table \ref{table:incbeam}) is expected to undergo largely classical scattering \cite{rettner_ArW_1989,andersson_heavyatom_2002,pollak_heavyatom_2011}.
+Under these conditions, scattered flux of Kr will be relatively insensitive to surface lattice vibrations, leading to more or less unchanged contrast as observed in 450 to 270 meV region.
+The decrease in contrast at lower energies could possibly arise from trapping and desorption behavior, where Kr atoms leave the surface with a very broad angular distribution leading to a lower signal seen by our detector.